viktornar/hiccup/README.md

 ## Getting Started

 Project use gradle for build and other repetitive tasks.
-To build project you need to exexute:
+To build project you need to execute:

 ```shell
 ./gradlew build